 The Police Department was one of the departments that suffered the most, being reduced to 90 officers last year.

-To make up for the reduced staff, Caire said, police logged an unusually large amount of overtime more than $1 million worth which mainly accounted for court appearances, training, filling in shifts to make up for the
+To make up for the reduced staff, Caire said, police logged an unusually large amount of overtime more than $1 million worth which mainly accounted for court appearances, training, filling in shifts to make up for the shortage, and other obligatory duties.

 "I've seen a lot of those things happening over the last year," Caire said, "and I think that exacerbates the problem."